MoonFlowww/Thot/docs/sub/loss/README.md

 individual layers through `LocalConfig` when different heads require distinct criteria.
-During `Model::save`, all descriptors (and their option structs) are serialised into `architecture.json`, ensuring checkpoints restore identical losses after a [Save & Load](../saveload/README.md) round-trip.
+During `Model::save`, all descriptors (and their option structs) are serialised into `architecture.json`, ensuring checkpoints restore identical losses after a [Docs/Save & Load](../saveload/README.md) round-trip.

 ---

-Combine these losses with [Regularization](../regularization/README.md) and [Optimizer](../optimizer/README.md) descriptors to fully specify the training objective.
+Combine these losses with [Docs/Regularization](../regularization/README.md) and [Docs/Optimizer](../optimizer/README.md) descriptors to fully specify the training objective.